kgroveshok/z80-homebrew/DEV-DIARY.md

 ------------

 * DONE BUG If a non-existing file extent/id is given as param to ERA, APPEND etc then the storage appears to be reformatted!
+* DONE BUG If an unknown uword is given for LIST then the system reboots

+* TODO fix saving more than a single block of file storage.
+Means to concate multiple blocks?
+Append is creating more blocks.
+But is it writing correctly?
+READ is picking up extra blocks but second block is corrupted.
+Is READ or APPEND broken?
 * TODO Future bug? stack imbalance on storage_read.
 Needs a pop of de if no record found.
 Have added code watch for further issues
-* TODO BUG If an unknown uword is given for LIST then the system reboots

 * TODO Save auto run flags to block 0 on bank 1 and not on currently selected device
 * TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run